parkerswierzewski/Chameleon/README.md

 | `host`   | Specifies the host, port, and protocol |

-For Chameleon to function as intended you'll need to specify a login and password list as well as specifying the host.
+For Chameleon to function as intended you'll need to specify a login and password list as well as specifying the host/target.
 The login and password lists should be some sort of readable text file filled with potential usernames and passwords.
 Host should be in the format protocol://server:port.
 If you are specifying a target list file the host field should be in the format protocol:port.